helmutlutz/blog/docs/_pages/privacy.md

 ## In simple words
 - The website owner doesn’t collect or sell any of your data.
 - This website doesn't use cookies.
+- I use Trackboxx as an alternative to Google Analytics.
+It works without cookies and stores anonymized visitor data in accordance with GDPR regulations.
 - The site is hosted by GitHub Pages.

 ## Third Party Inclusion